 Following your visit, print, complete and return the feedback form and the expense form.
-In addition to receiving a $250 honorarium, authors will be reimbursed for approved expenses according to current Government of New Brunswick rates and policy.
-All claims must be accompanied by original receipts and must be submitted in a timely fashion–within 30 days of the visit is strongly recommended but absolutely no later than 30 days after the program closing date for the year.
+In addition to receiving a $300.00 honorarium for a full day, in person visit, or $150.00 honorarium for a 60 minute (or two 30 minute) virtual visit, authors will be reimbursed for approved expenses according to current Government of New Brunswick rates and policy.
+All claims must be accompanied by original receipts and must be postmarked within 14 days of the visit.
+Payment cannot be guaranteed if you do not submit these forms in a timely fashion.

 The WiSP database is managed by the Writers Federation of New Brunswick (WFNB) and co-sponsored by WFNB and the New Brunswick Department of Education.
 Authors who wish to be featured in the database must qualify by achieving a reasonably objective standard of editorial quality.

 To qualify, an author must have ONE of the following: